100-76-Great Vocals

 Writer/Composer: Al Jolson / Saul Chaplin (1946)

-For the first half of the 20th century, Al Jolson was arguably the world’s most famous singer / entertainer.
+For the first half of the 20th century, Al Jolson was arguably the most famous singer / songwriter / entertainer in the world.
 His Jewish and Vaudeville roots and his love of the Blues and Jazz, prompted him to perform many times in blackface, leading many modern artists to assume it was a putdown of black performers, but most writers and singers of his era agree that it was to pay homage to the creators of the music he loved.
 His theatrical delivery was punctuated by an extraordinary tenor voice that later became a beautiful full-throated baritone, as this song clearly reveals.
-His usual dynamics weren’t necessary for this extraordinary performance…Absolutely Stunning!
+This wonderful song deals with the appreciation on long lasting, loving. marriages.
+Listen to its poetic words.
+His usual stage and screen dynamics weren’t necessary for this extraordinary vocal performance…Absolutely Stunning!

 97. MISTER SANDMAN (1954)